kometenstaub/linked-data-vocabularies/README.md

 From my experience, keywords gives better results, but only gives good results when you type out the word fully.
 So `archeolo` wouldn't show `Archeology`, for that you need to type the full word.

 You can also set a maximum number of headings to be added per type.
-The default value is 3.
-The larger you set it, the longer it will need to process.
+The default value is 2, the maximum value you can set is 3.
+If you set it to 0, it won't be added.

 ## Modal